akade/Akade.IndexedSet/README.md

 - [x] Benchmarks
 - [x] Simplification of string indices, i.e. Span/String based overloads to avoid `AsMemory()`...
 - [x] Analyzers to help with best practices
+- [x] Multi-key everything: All index types can be used with multiple keys per element.
 - [ ] Tree-based range index for better insertion performance
 - [ ] Aggregates (i.e. sum or average: interface based on state & add/removal state update functions)
 - [ ] Custom (equality) comparators for indices